AlibabaCloudDocs/cdn/intl.en-US/Product Introduction/Limits on domains.md

 -   If any of the preceding unauthorized content is detected in a domain, CDN immediately stops and forbids the domain.
 In certain circumstances, CDN even may forbid all domains under your Alibaba Cloud account forever.
 In such case, you shall bear any possible risks that may arise.
 -   If you connect a wildcard domain \(for example, `*.example.com`\) to Alibaba Cloud CDN and a specific domain \(for example, `a.example.com`\) contains unauthorized content, Alibaba Cloud CDN stops and forbids the wildcard domain.
--   If a domain is rejected due to content moderation, you can view the cause of rejection in the instance list on the CDN console, make modifications accordingly, and then re-submit the domain to CDN for review.

 ## Limits on domains {#section_dop_a6z_3lb .section}